 Favorable business climate

 Florida state has made it a priority to try and attract businesses.
 It has a rich culture and beautiful cities and its transport network is one of the best in the world.
 Businesses can also qualify for certain tax incentives and regular business expenses are generally less in Florida than in other states.
 The regulations are also easy to understand and the costs of obtaining permits are cheaper and easier to obtain than in most states.
 Some states also require a minimum of two members to register an LLC, but in Florida this is not the case.
-An LLC can be formed with only one member (owner).
+LLCs in Florida can be formed with only one member (owner).